-If you are currently looking into buying a brace or another product to help you should check out my buyers guide on choosing the best posture corrector for rounded shoulders.
+If you are currently looking into buying a brace or another product to help you improve your rounded shoulders you should check out my buyers guide on posture correctors.

 What Is A Posture Brace?